swiatekm-sumo/otel-s3m-example/README.md

 The configuration contains an additional exporter than will save all exported data to a local `output.json` file.
 This is intended to make expertimentation easier, and won't be present in end-user configurations.

+## Searching for data in Sumo

+OTC Distro instance has set `myfield = myvalue` agent tag so data can be searched using it.

+Also the `_sourceType` is being set with value from the `instrumentation_scope.name` so it can be searched using that tag as well.